 Apart from resolving the issues slowing down SQL Server database performance, we provided our customer with best practices on how to avoid problems in the future.

 We specified the best configuration of the temporary database used for sorts, joins, hashes, and many other operations given the current data set.
 This database should be adequate enough for the activity that takes place on the server.
-So, the database size, as well as database placement, is essential for performance.
+So, the database size, as well as database placement, is essential to performance.

 As an example of best practice, SQL Server should proactively alert the DBA and other key team members when an issue arises.
 We can achieve this by assigning SQL Server Agent alerts to operators, so that Database Mail will receive notifications about SQL Server job failures.

 In addition, we provided SQL Server configuration best practices such as logging service tuning and In-Memory implementation for key tables.

 Improving SQL Server database performance